-All enrolled students pursuing a graduate degree at the University of Georgia must maintain continuous enrollment until completion of all degree requirements (http://www.uga.edu/gradschool/academics/registration.html).
-Continuous enrollment is defined as registering for a minimum of three (3) credits in at least 2 semesters per year (Fall, Spring, Summer) until the degree is attained or status as a degree-seeking graduate student is terminated.
+All enrolled students pursuing a graduate degree at the University of Georgia must maintain continuous enrollment until completion of all degree requirements (http://grad.uga.edu/index.php/current-students/policiesprocedures/academics/enrollment-policy/).
+Continuous enrollment is defined as registering for a minimum of three (3) credits in at least 2 semesters per year (Fall, Spring, Summer) until the degree is attained or status as a degreeseeking graduate student is terminated.